What is the male guardianship rule?

 The male guardianship system affects women’s life and existence from birth to death and has really dire consequences.
 Women often face severe oppression, abuses or domestic violence by male guardians, but have no ability to report the crime to the police as filing a complaint or a court case requires permission of the male guardians!
 If a woman is detained for any reason, the police will not release her unless her guardian comes to receive her.
 A woman can be arrested on charges of “disobedience” of the male guardians.
 In 2015, the Saudi government launched the Absher app hosted on the Google Play and Apple App store.
 It allows men to track women allow or prohibit women to travel through airports!

 Male guardians often abuse their power.
 In 2008 in a reported case, a father married off his eight-year-old daughter to a 47-year-old man to have his debts forgiven.
 In another 2009 case, a father sent his daughter to a mental institution as punishment for her attempts to marry outside their tribe.
-In July 2013, King Fahd hospital in Al Bahah postponed amputating a critically injured woman’s hand because she had no male legal guardian to authorize the procedure.
+King Fahd hospital in Al Bahah postponed amputating a critically injured woman’s hand in July 2013, because she had no male legal guardian to authorize the procedure.
 Her husband had died in the same car crash that left her and her daughter critically injured.

 The activism and movements to abolish male guardianship